Batman vs. Superman Movie Set Made Into Bat Houses

 Rob Mies, Bat Conservation

-The very "Batty" Rob Mies joins us to explain why they've cut up the Batman vs. Superman movie set and made bat-houses, signed by the actors (even Ben Affleck & Zack Snyder), to be auctioned on eBay this week.
+The very "Batty" Rob Mies joins us to explain why they cut up the Batman vs. Superman movie set and made bat-houses, signed by the actors (even Ben Affleck & Zack Snyder), to be auctioned off.

-Rob Mies, T.V. personality, conservation biologist, bat expert, author, and Executive Director of the Organization for Bat Conservation tells us they are auctioning and selling bat houses made from the set of Batman v.
+Rob Mies, T.V. personality, conservation biologist, bat expert, author, and Executive Director of the Organization for Bat Conservation told us they auctioned off bat houses made from the set of Batman v.
 Superman: Dawn of Justice on eBay.
-The bat houses range in size and design, with 23 of the bat houses signed by Ben Affleck, Zack Snyder or both.
+The bat houses ranged in size and design, with 23 of the bat houses signed by Ben Affleck, Zack Snyder or both.

 Setting the record straight, Rob explains that bats are not blind and bats in the United States eat primarily insects and as a matter of fact are the primary predators of nighttime insects.
 One bat can eat up to 5,000 insects a night.